 Another element that is clear from contributors to this guide is that the global industry is divided into four distinct sectors: medical, wellness, recreational and industrial hemp.
 As the industrial hemp industry has historically existed without any hindrance, owing to complicated and stringent legal rules, this guide focuses more on the medicinal framework and regulation pertaining to the legally controlled parts of the cannabis plant.

-Recreational markets only currently exist in a handful of jurisdictions, including 17 US states and Canada, although it is an electoral topic for 2021 in a number of other jurisdictions, including Germany and Mexico.
+Recreational markets only currently exist in a handful of jurisdictions, including 18 US states and Canada, although it was a recent electoral topic in a number of other jurisdictions, including Germany and Mexico.
+Within the last year, Malta became the first EU member state to legalise possession (including cultivation) of recreational cannabis within limits, but the country is yet to fully authorise a recreational market, limiting sales to not-for-profit transactions and prohibiting consumption in public.

 Medical cannabis has been legalised much more widely (currently including most of North and South America, Canada, much of Europe, and Australia).
 What is clear from authors in the medical sphere is that legalisation and actual access to medical cannabis are two different things – and that cannabis education, for everyone from politicians through to doctors, is of paramount importance to achieving access for all.

 On the wellness side, one theme that is evident across the jurisdictions is the inconsistency with regard to applicable THC thresholds.
 These inconsistencies are preventing the harmonisation and free movement of products.
-For instance, in the UK the level of THC permissible is 1 mg in the end product (regardless of the size of the product), in some European countries the accepted level is 0.2%, in Switzerland it is 1%, while in Germany and certain US states it is 3%.
+For instance, in the UK the level of THC permissible is 1 mg in the end product (regardless of the size of the product), in some European countries the accepted level is 0.2% (with a 0.3% limit at EU level from 2023), in Switzerland it is 1%, while in Germany and certain US states it is 3%.
 It is clear to see why producers of wellness products are wrong-footed when products are seized at customs.

 Developments on the international stage have meant a number of beneficial ramifications for the global industry, although these have not gone as far as hoped.
 In January 2019, the World Health Organization (WHO) made eight recommendations on cannabis and cannabis-related substances to the United Nations’ Commission on Narcotic Drugs (CND).
 These included recommendations for relaxing controls on THC, and extracts from the plant (including CBD).